scttfrdmn/mycelium/spawn/IAM_PERMISSIONS.md

 To use `spawn`, your AWS IAM user or role needs specific permissions to:
 1. Create and manage EC2 instances
 2. Manage SSH key pairs
-3. Create and attach IAM roles (for spawnd agent)
+3. Create and attach IAM roles (for spored agent)
 4. Query instance metadata

 ## Required Permissions